mhalamine/country-disclaimer-popup/readme.md

 ## Configuration

-1. Go to the WordPress dashboard and navigate to 'Country Popup' settings.
+1. Go to the WordPress dashboard and navigate to 'Disclaimer Multilang Popup' settings.
-2. Configure the title, text, list of countries, and redirection URLs in the settings panel.
+2. Configure the title, text, list of options, and redirection URLs in the settings panel.

 ## Usage

 - The plugin will display a popup on the homepage according to the configured settings.
-- Users can select their country from the dropdown list and click the submit button.
+- Users can select an option from the dropdown list and click the submit button.
-- Based on the selected country, users will either be granted access or redirected to a custom URL.
+- Based on the selected option, users will either be granted access or redirected to a custom URL.

 ## Customization

-- Modify the plugin settings in the WordPress dashboard to change the popup title, text, country lists, and redirection URLs.
+- Modify the plugin settings in the WordPress dashboard to change the popup title, text, option lists, and redirection URLs.
 - CSS and JavaScript files can be customized in the plugin directory for further design changes.

 ## Translation